dfannin/pyrotor/README.md

 ## Command Line Options

 to run: `pyrotor [−h|−−help] [−v|−−version] [−d|−−debug] [−c|−−config= ConfigFile]`

-### pyrotor options
+### pyrotor cli options

- -v version  Displays the program version and exits.
++ -v version  Displays the program version and exits.
- -h help Displays help and exits
++ -h help Displays help and exits
- -d debug turns on debug logging. default is off, only INFO level messages are logged -c config use the config file for program operation. default is $HOME/.local/pyrotor/pyrotor.ini If the .local/pyrotor directory does not exist, one will be created on program startup.
++ -d debug turns on debug logging. default is off, only INFO level messages are logged
++ -c config use the config file for program operation. default is $HOME/.local/pyrotor/pyrotor.ini If the .local/pyrotor directory does not exist, one will be created on program startup.
 The .ini files will be read/written to this directory, unless a different directory is specified by providing a path in the config file window.